 Once you have the day’s program in hand, here are the key pieces of information to look out for.

-Most programs or websites will indicate the horses previous performance.
+You can easily find a horse’s previous performance online.
 You will be able to see how they ranked in past races in the contests.

 If you can’t find the information readily available on your betting forum of choice, it will be a simple Google search away.

-Careful to double check whether their victories were of the same prestige, the same type and on the same terrain.
+Carefully double-check whether their victories were of the same prestige, the same type, and on the same terrain.